ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Basic Sending {#send-basic}

-The most basic form of sending on a connection involves enqueuing a single Data block as a complete Message with default Message Properties.
+The most basic form of sending on a Connection involves enqueuing a single Data block as a complete Message with default Message Properties.

 ~~~